vhive-serverless/vSwarm/docs/running_benchmarks.md

 ### Debugging

-Most of the workloads in this suite support docker-compose, which enables the functionality of the benchmark to be tested outside of the knative cluster.
+Most of the workloads in vSwarm support docker-compose, which enables the functionality of the benchmark to be tested outside of the knative cluster.
 Please see the end-to-end CI files for any one of these benchmarks for an example of how docker-compose can be run.